 Blood sugar irregularities are the number one factor that contributes to weight gain and degenerative disease development such as diabetes and cardiovascular disease.
 Correct evaluation and management of blood sugar issues often helps with weight loss and correction of other hormonal imbalances including related hypothyroidism.

 Many people develop sugar addiction and feel that they are dependent on chocolate, sugary drinks and foods, however they do not get relief by craving sweets.
-This type of behaviour has physiological reasons and can be broken with a special diet such as Hypoglycemic Diet or a Sugar Detox program.
+This type of behaviour has physiological reasons and can be broken with a special diet such as Hypoglycemic Diet.
 Stabilizing blood sugar levels in these patients is the key to restoring a balance and to achieve a long lasting weight loss.

 In the following video Dr. Walsh explains how to use standard blood chemistry to evaluate your blood sugar imbalance and why these tests are not always helpful to determine if you have hypoglycemia or other blood sugar issues.